Submissions closed! Check back in the spring for the results!

-- Winner receives $3000, manuscript publication, a subscription to Journal of the Month, and 50 contributor copies
+- Winner receives $3000, manuscript publication, and 75 contributor copies

 - Second and third place finalists will be acknowledged on our website